shubham-pyc/Image-Segmentation/Readme.md

 ## Theory
-Image segmentation: It's a classification of the image into different groups.
+Image-Segmentation: It's a classification of the image into different groups.
 There are various methods to do image segmentation.
-One of the popular machine learning algorithms to do image segmentation is K-Means clustering.
+K-Mean clustering is one of the popular machine learning algorithms for image segmentation.

-K-Means Clustering: Is an unsupervised learning algoritm which would assign the data into k clusters with the nearest mean.
+K-Means Clustering is an unsupervised learning algorithm that assigns the data into k clusters with the nearest mean.

 ![A test image](./docs/flow.png)